Submitty/submitty.github.io/_docs/developer/testing/linting_static_analysis.md

 ```
 php -d memory_limit=8G vendor/bin/phpstan analyze app public/index.php socket/index.php --generate-baseline
 ```
-The argument `-d memory_limit=8G` is necessary as otherwise phpstan will not have enough memory to generate a new baseline.
+The argument `-d memory_limit=8G` is suggested as otherwise phpstan will not have enough memory to generate a new baseline.

 ## JavaScript Linting